What is a Sports Injury?

 Start slowly and build up

 Whatever type of sport or activity you do, it’s important not to launch into it at maximum speed and intensity when you’re starting out.
 Take things easy at first and don’t overdo it, particularly if you’re not used to doing much exercise, and build up slowly.
 Doing too much too soon could see you ending up with an injury before you’ve hardly started – and if you get injured early on, you may give up your sport or activity altogether.
+It’s important not to give up moving completely though — as this can be a good way to maintain a healthy weight.

 Even with the best of intentions it’s not a good idea to play sports or take part in physical activities if you’re not feeling 100 percent.
 Feeling tired, for instance, can easily lead to accidents and injuries.
 It’s also a good idea to avoid running on uneven surfaces or exercising in low light, when you may not see obstacles that could result in a fall.